Skip to main content Skip to secondary navigation

 Karamjot Singh, High school intern (06/2019-08/2019).
 Supported by the Stanford RISE summer internship, Karm worked with Chew to measure the allogeneic response of planarian cells.

 Hannah Lee, High school intern (07/2018-08/2018).
 Hannah worked with Alec to analyze the planarian and schistosome genome.
 She continued the work as her AP research project.
-Hannah went on as an undergraduate student at UCLA.
+Hannah later pursued her undergraduate studies at UCLA and returned to Stanford for her MD training!

 Christopher He, High school intern (02/2018-05/2018).
 As his senior project, Chris worked with Chew to cut and paste planarians to make genetic chimeras.
 He continued his passion in biology at UCLA and then moved to UCSF to pursue a PhD degree in developmental and stem cell biology.